 Want more help and advice?
 Grab my free autism parenting toolkit!

-So there you have it- 10 myths about autism spectrum disorder.
+So there you have it- 10 common myths about autism spectrum disorder.
 Just ten of many, I imagine.
 And here’s to working towards acceptance, not just awareness for individuals with autism.

 Latest posts by Kori (see all)